nuclex-shared-cpp/Nuclex.Audio.Native/Dependencies.md

 The dependencies of the code itself involve all of the popular audio libraris:

   * Nuclex.Support.Native
-  * ogg (optional, if the vorbis or opus codecs are enabled)
+  * libogg (optional, if the vorbis or opus codecs are enabled)
+  * libvorbis (optional, if the vorbis codec is enabled)
+  * libvorbisfile (optional, if the vorbis codec is enabled)
-  * vorbis (optional, if the vorbis codec is enabled)
+  * libvorbisenc (optional, if the vorbis codec is enabled)
+  * libopus (optional, if the opus codec is enabled)
-  * opus (optional, if the opus codec is enabled)
+  * libopusfile (optional, if the opus codec is enabled)
-  * opusfile (optional, if the opus codec is enabled)
+  * libopusenc (optional, if the opus codec is enabled)
-  * flac (optional, if the flac codec is enabled)
+  * libflac (optional, if the flac codec is enabled)
-  * wavpack (optional, if the wavpack codec is enabled)
+  * libwavpack (optional, if the wavpack codec is enabled)
   * gtest (optional, if unit tests are built)
   * celero (optional, if benchmarks are built)